 While some expats are lucky enough to have their employer arrange their accommodation in Jordan, for the many who have to go it alone this task can be daunting.
-However, with a little patience and perseverance expats are sure to find a home to suit both their budget and their lifestyle.
+But with a little patience and perseverance, expats are sure to find a home to suit both their budget and their lifestyle.

 Types of accommodation in Jordan

 Western compounds are by far the most popular choice among expats looking for a taste of home in the midst of the sometimes jarring unfamiliarity of Jordan.
 These compounds are essentially gated communities consisting of a number of houses, villas or apartments.
 They are often luxurious and may include amenities such as swimming pools, laundry rooms and recreation areas.

 Some expats find that the atmosphere in compounds tends to be less conservative than is typical in Jordan, and they can behave and dress as they would back home.
 On the other hand, living in such a community does hinder cultural assimilation and expats staying there will miss out on a great deal of life happening beyond the walls of the compound.